Tonkinese Cat Grooming

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Tonkineses have particular requirements based on their medium size, light shedding level, and genetic predispositions to dental disease and FIP.
+Practical Tonkineses care is shaped by three things: medium size, light shedding, and a known predisposition to dental disease and FIP.

 Nail Care